arees88/ML_Azure_P3_Capstone/README.md

 In the second part of the project **Hyperdrive API** is used to tune the model hyperparameters.
 I am using the __RandomForestClassifier__ model.

-In the `train.py` script there are three hyperparameters defined that we can pass to create the **RandomForestClassifier** model:
+I have defined three hyperparameters in the training script **train.py** which can be passed to create the **RandomForestClassifier** model:
 ```
 	parser.add_argument('--n_estimators',   type=int, default=20,   help="Number of trees in the forest")
 	parser.add_argument('--max_leaf_nodes', type=int, default=60,   help="Grow trees with max_leaf_nodes")